layilin/SP23-33852/_texts/full-text.md

 [^f139n3]: The action of contaminating, polluting, or infecting something, especially the blood or skin.
 In this case, the periodic eruption of yaws sores.

-[^f139n4]: Refers to *Guaiacum officinale* or *Guaiacum sanctum*, both of which have native ranges that include the Caribbean.
-In the eighteenth century, the guaiac tree also was known as lignum vitae ("wood of life") because it was used to treat a variety of diseases, including syphilis and yaws.
-Also widely believed to be an abortifacient.
-Both *Guaiacum officinale* and *Guaiacum sanctum* are now endangered due to overexploitation and habitat loss.

-[^f139n5]: Because yaws, like smallpox, seemed to infect a person only once in life, Grainger wonders whether inoculation might not be a good way to fight yaws.
+[^f139n4]: Because yaws, like smallpox, seemed to infect a person only once in life, Grainger wonders whether inoculation might not be a good way to fight yaws.
 Popularized in Europe and the Americas as a treatment against smallpox in 1722, inoculation involved puncturing the skin of a healthy individual and deliberately infecting him or her with pustulent matter from a live smallpox sore.
 This procedure was extremely dangerous by modern standards because the virus was not attenuated and the inoculee came down with a case of smallpox.
 Inoculation nevertheless had a much lower rate of mortality than being infected by smallpox naturally.

 ---